Ph.D., Sociology, University of Wisconsin-Madison, 2015

 B.A., Sociology, University of Barcelona, 2006

-My research examines how work, families, and public policies structure economic inequalities, with a particular focus on how inequalities change over time and over the life course.
-I employ quantitative techniques and longitudinal datasets from multiple countries along with content analyses of documents and interview data.
+My research examines how gender, work, families, and public policies structure economic inequalities, with a particular focus on how inequalities change over time and over the life course.
+Most of my empirical work employs quantitative techniques and longitudinal datasets from multiple countries, in other studies I have also used documents and interview data.

-My research has been published in Demography, Social Science Research, and the RSF: Russell Sage Foundation Journal of the Social Sciences.
+My research has appeared in American Sociological Review, Demography, Social Science Research, Social Problems, Demographic Research, and the RSF: Russell Sage Foundation Journal of the Social Sciences.

 I have taught courses on Family Sociology and Introduction to Social Statistics.
 I also lead graduate-level reading groups on Feminist Sociology and on Race, Gender and Capitalism (the latter co-led with Daniel A. Cohen)